 - To change a numeric setting, press the number keys, then press ENTER to program the numbers entered.
-Use the CLEAR key to clear numbers entered and start over. - To change a main channel (voltage or current) or Protect value with the units digit high-lighted, press the number keys, (from most significant to least significant digit) including the decimal point when needed, then press ENTER to apply the change or press the representation or key key to abort the change. - The ADJUST control can also be used to increment or decrement the highlighted digit.
+Use the CLEAR key to clear numbers entered and start over. - To change a main channel (voltage or current) or Protect value with the units digit high-lighted, press the number keys, (from most significant to least significant digit) including the decimal point when needed, then press ENTER to apply the change or press the result or key to abort the change. - The ADJUST control can also be used to increment or decrement the highlighted digit.
 Pressing ADJUST while rotating adjusts the least significant digit.
 If the output is on (unit not in Standby) while changing main channel or Protect values, changes made using the ADJUST control are immediately applied to the output. - For alphanumeric characters, first use the and keys to highlight the desired character, then use the or keys or ADJUST control to scroll through numbers, letters and symbols.
 Then use the and keys to highlight the next character and repeat.
 Use the CLEAR key to clear the entire alphanumeric field and start over.
 As an alternative, use multiple presses of the keys for letters or symbols: (0, 0, space), (1, /, \), (ABC), (3) (DEF), (4) (GHI), (5) (JKL), (6) (MNO).
 (PQRS), (8) (TUV), (9) (WXYZ), (1, ;), (+, -).
 Use the keys to highlight the next character. - 3.
-Press 1 and 2).
-To abort (return to the menu without applying the change), press 5.
+Press [4] to apply the change and return to the menu (to change another parameter, repeat steps 1 and 2).
+To abort (return to the menu without applying the change), press [5].